clreda/expansion-network/README.md

 - *model* is the model file name (without the extension ".net").

 - *experiments* is the experiments file name (without the extension ".spec").

+- *KO* is a set of knocked-out perturbations (as a condition name that appears in the experiments file, with "KnockDown" in it).

+- *FE* is a set of forcibly-expressed perturbations (as a condition name that appears in the experiments file, with "OverExpression" in it).

 - *modelID* is the index of the model candidate on which the function should be applied.